Most people have at least heard of essential oils these days.

 'Essential oils are the most important part of the plant.'

-All plants -- whether they be shrubs, flowers, trees, roots, bushes, or even seeds -- contain aromatic essences.
-These essences in the plant function as blood does in your body.
-This means they are particularly designed to cleanse, protect, oxygenate, nourish, and heal.
+All plants -- whether they be shrubs, flowers, trees, roots, bushes, or even seeds -- contain 'aromatic essences.'

-Because of their unique properties, essential oils are not only vital to plant life, they also contribute to the well-being of humans.
-This is why essential oils have been used medicinally all through history to kill viruses, bacteria, and fungi.
+Because of their unique properties, essential oils are not only vital to plant life... they also contribute to the well-being of humans.

-Also, commercially available essential oils differ because they are produced for specific purposes.
-There are essential oils that are food-grade, some that are fragrance-grade, and others that are therapeutic-grade.
+Commercially available essential oils also differ because they are produced for different purposes.
+Some are for flavoring food, others for providing a fragrance... and then there are those that are therapeutic-grade.

 Therapeutic-grade oils have the highest standards, and are the focus of this website.

-This site has been specially prepared to help you learn how you can use therapeutic essential oils for the benefit of your household.
+This site has been specially prepared to help you discover how you can use therapeutic essential oils for the benefit of your household.

-Now that you have learned what essential oils are, you might enjoy learning how essential oils work.
+Now that we've answered the question, "What are essential oils?", you might enjoy learning how essential oils work.